SNUC-Zero-Day/.github/profile/README.md

 ### Prerequisites

 The Threshold is set Pretty High.
-One should have an Advanced/Intermediete Knowledge in these Topics.
-Since Cybersecurity is a Vast Field, the requirments to enter the field is also pretty vast.
+One should have an Advanced/Intermediate Knowledge in these Topics.
+Since Cybersecurity is a Vast Field, the requirements to enter the field is also pretty vast.
 Hence, getting over this in the initial phase is better than getting stuck in the middle.

 1. GNU/Linux
 2. Low | Middle | High-Level Languages